numpy/user-survey-2020-details/site/content/demographics.md

 ## Education

-1118 respondents shared their education history, spanning the range from pre-highschool graduation through Doctorate level with many other specialist degrees.
+{glue:text}`num_education` respondents shared their education history, spanning the range from pre-highschool graduation through Doctorate level with many other specialist degrees.
 The following figure summarizes the distribution for the most common types of degrees reported.